Trigeminal Neuralgia Treatment Option

 We invite you to explore how PRP can transform your treatment experience, offering relief and hope for a pain-free future.
 With CSC by your side, managing trigeminal neuralgia is no longer just about coping with symptoms—it’s about reclaiming your quality of life.

 Trigeminal neuralgia is a challenging condition, but advancements in non-surgical therapies like PRP offer a new pathway to effective management.
-At CSC, we are committed to delivering innovative, patient-centered care that addresses not just the symptoms, but the root causes of facial pain.
+At CSC, we are committed to delivering innovative, patient-centered care that addresses the symptoms and the root causes of facial pain.
 If you’re looking for an alternative to surgery with proven results, our PRP treatments provide a safe, minimally invasive option tailored to your needs.

 Bibliography: